- What is chronic pancreatitis?

-- Upper abdominal pain.
-Chronic upper abdominal pain and/or back pain are the most common symptoms of chronic pancreatitis.
-The pain may increase after drinking or eating, and lessens when sitting and leaning forward.
+- Upper abdominal pain that is frequently chronic and debilitating.
+Pain is the most common symptom of chronic pancreatitis.
+The pain may increase after drinking or eating, and lessens when fasting or sitting and leaning forward.
 However, some people with chronic pancreatitis report little to no pain.

 - Nausea, vomiting